werf/kubedog/README.md

 # kubedog

-Kubedog is a library and cli utility that allows watching and following kubernetes resources in CI/CD deploy pipelines.
+Kubedog is a library that allows watching and following kubernetes resources in CI/CD deploy pipelines.

 This library is used in the [werf CI/CD tool](https://github.com/flant/werf) to track resources during deploy process.

+**NOTE** Cli utility is intent to be used to observe library abilities and for debug purposes.
+Further improvement of cli is not planned.
+Cli is only a minimal viable interface to access library functions.

 # Installation